pqhuy98/DistrComp/README.md

 # DistrComp
 A distributed computing library.

+## PREFACE
-<b>(PREFACE)<b> This library was implemented when I started learning about socket programming and distributed computing (January 2017).
+This library was implemented when I started learning about socket programming and distributed computing (January 2017).
 Its functionality is pretty good.
 However, the implementation is naive and contains a serious security hole.
 Also it's better to use MPI.
-This project is now an antique that reminds me what I've been through during my education.</b>
+This project is now an antique that reminds me what I've been through during my education.

+## Introduction

 This library contains 4 main functions : `node_id`, `n_node`, `send`, `recv`.
 Using these 4 functions, one can parallelize a program across multi machines.
 You can send / receive many types of data (list, dict, set, numpy array,...), as long as they are pickle-able.